-Whether you pass through Barcelona whilst interrailing on a budget, or you fly there directly for a mini-break, one of the best parts of visiting Barcelona is that it is not too far away from the UK.
+Whether you pass through Barcelona whilst interrailing on a budget, or you fly there directly for a mini-break, one of the best parts of visiting Barcelona is that it’s not too far away from the UK.

 I have to say that from the moment we left Chris’ flat to the moment we stepped foot in Spain, it was one of the most relaxing airport and flight experiences I’ve ever had.

 Where to stay in Barcelona

-Marked by an industrial, factory style that frankly had me weak at the knees, the hotel is an interior design lover’s dream come true.
+Marked by an industrial, factory-style that frankly had me weak at the knees, the hotel is an interior design lover’s dream come true.

 H10 Metropolitan is home to The Kitchen Restaurant for breakfast and the elegant and expansive Edén Bar for dinner and drinks.

 You’ll also find a gym and two peaceful terraces with sun lounger area and plunge pool – one on the ground floor and one on the roof!

 It was equipped with many high-end amenities including a bathrobe and slippers, Rituals products, a hairdryer, an umbrella, courtesy bottle waters and a Nespresso coffee machine replenished daily, a 40″ flat-screen TV, safe box, a minibar, a dock station, a telephone, iron and ironing board.
 Phew, that was a lot to get through!

 Despite all of these luxuries, the bathroom was by far my favourite part of the room.
-The shower was

 And neither had Chris.
 It was so large and luxurious that it felt like we were in a spa!
 I would definitely recommend it.